 Matthew 6 — lay up for yourselves treasures in heaven

 This is a rich section where Jesus teaches on durable rewards.
 Here is a brief excerpt: “Lay not up for yourselves treasures upon earth, where moth and rust do corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust do corrupt, and where thieves do not break through nor steal.”

 ♫♪ Send Treasures To Heaven ♫♪

-Though this song takes some poetic liberties (much like a parable does) the song has a lot of literal truth in it.
-“Mansions” as we know them are not promised in the Bible.
-But marvelous dwelling space designed by our magnificent Lord is promised.
+Though our song takes some poetic liberties (much like a parable does) it has a lot of literal truth in it.
+The word translated “mansions” used in some Bibles (and therefore used in many hymns) may have meant something more like “room” or “apartment”, but not a big, expensive fancy house the way we understand it today.
+But some sort of marvelous dwelling space designed by our magnificent Lord is promised.
 We know our dwellings will be good.

 Can Grandpa really help Jesus build for his grandchild?
-In this song, he actually does just that — not by dying, going straight to heaven and grabbing a hammer, but by teaching and encouraging his grandchild to live for the Lord right now — and thereby causing him to send more treasure on ahead.
+Maybe not, but in this song, he actually does just that by another means — not by dying, going straight to heaven and grabbing a hammer, but by teaching and encouraging his grandchild to live for the Lord right now and through all his days — and thereby causing him to send more treasure on ahead.
 The love in this grandpa’s heart is sweet honey that wins.
 No vinegar here!
-(You might say this song lets us be flies on the wall watching Grandpa help raise his grandchild in the nurture and admonition of the Lord.)

 God bless you lots!